What you need to do if you’ve been accused of sexual assault?

 Oftentimes, individuals of sexual assault often try to contact their accusers.

-For some, it’s a belief that it’s all some big misunderstanding, and that by speaking directly, it can be talked out.
-In other cases, it’s a belief that they’re the target of a false accusation that motivates them to reach out to the accuser.
+For some, it’s a belief that there are some big misunderstandings and that speaking directly can be talked out.
+In other cases, a belief that they’re the target of a false accusation motivates them to reach out to the accuser.

 Whatever the motive, our criminal solicitors strongly advise against contacting your accuser while the investigation is going on, as any attempts to contact your accuser may be interpreted as attempting to interfere with the case.

-And finally, when you do need to talk about the case, all communication should be conducted lawyer-to-lawyer to ensure that there’s no room for misunderstandings.
+Finally, when you do need to talk about the case, all communication should be conducted lawyer-to-lawyer to ensure there’s no room for misunderstandings.

 Be upfront with your criminal defence lawyer

-Whenever your lawyer asks you something, answer with complete honesty and transparency – if you withhold anything and it comes out during your day in court, your entire case may be undermined, and you’ll suffer from credibility issues.
+Whenever your lawyer asks you something, answer with complete honesty and transparency.
+If you withhold anything and it comes out during your day in court, your entire case may be undermined, and you’ll suffer credibility issues.

-It’s natural to want to defend yourself, we understand that – however, it can weaken your defence if you do.
+It’s natural to want to defend yourself, but we understand that.
+However, it can weaken your defence if you do.

-We’re only able to argue in your favour and craft a defence strategy if we know everything about the allegation.
+We can only argue in your favour and craft a defence strategy if we know everything about the allegation.
 Leave something out, and you might end up with holes in your defence, leading to a worse outcome.

 Our criminal lawyers specialise in defending you from sexual assault charges